raspberrypilearning/secure-messages/en/step_7.md

 --- task ---

-To fix this, you only want to translate a character if it's in the alphabet.
+To fix this, only translate a character if it's in the alphabet.
 To do this, add an `if` statement to your code, and indent the rest of your code.

 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
-line_number_start: 7
+line_number_start: 8
-line_highlights: 8
+line_highlights: 9
 ---
 for character in message:
     if character in alphabet: